bunq/doc/DESCRIPTION.md

 - All calls made through bunq Doc are executed on a sandbox environment.
 No real money is used and no transactions to external bank accounts can be done.
 - Please configure your implementation to send its API requests to https://sandbox.public.api.bunq.com/v1.
 - There is an version of the Android app that connect to the bunq Sandbox environment.
-- If you have a developer key, please proceed to the Settings page and enter this key to enable execution of test calls.

 ## Get Started